gbogard/hugo-portfolio/content/_index.md

 Hi there!
 Thanks for stopping on my website.

-My name is Guillaume Bogard, I am a functional programmer with an appeal for strongly-typed languages and distributed systems.
+**My name is Guillaume Bogard, I am a functional programmer with an appeal for statically-typed languages and distributed systems.**

-I write mostly in Scala, ReasonML, sometimes Javascript.
-I love to learn and share my knowledge with other people.
+I code mostly in Scala by day, and Haskell by night.
-My hobbies include writing on my [blog](/posts), going to the movies, riding roller-coasters and making noise on mechanical keyboards that go *click! clack!*.
+My hobbies include writing on my [blog](/posts), [making videos](https://www.youtube.com/channel/UCYJ2z2ywUUbJaG1uGciI2hg), going to the movies, riding roller-coasters and making noise on mechanical keyboards that go _click! clack!_.

-I am working for [Linkvalue](https://link-value.fr), a French consulting company.
+I work for [Canal+](https://www.canalplus.com/), the french leader of pay-television and a global leader of film production.
+We are handling 900K video assets and modernizing the internal video management tools using 100+ Scala micro-services.
 Here's my [résumé](/jobs) should you need more details.